rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 the volumes [DRain_1911-1920_RainNos_Cambridgeshire Daily Rainfall](https://digital.nmla.metoffice.gov.uk/IO_981e1297-fcd9-48b4-8d2a-e929d41064f6) and
 [DRain_1921-1930_RainNos_Cambridgeshire](https://digital.nmla.metoffice.gov.uk/download/file/IO_c6b2d109-e142-41f7-a353-72cdf3158957).

-This is the short period from the point where the British Rainfall Organization became part of the Met Office (itself newly incorpoated into the Air Ministry) to the final single-sided daily rainfall forms.
+These versions cover the short period from the point where the British Rainfall Organization became part of the Met Office (itself newly incorpoated into the Air Ministry) to the final single-sided Daily Rainfall forms.
 During the period, form variants were introduced for use when rainfall measurements were made in millimetres rather than inches.

 |Version (inches)|Version (mm)|Notes (inches version)|
 |:------|:----|:----|